davideicardi/shelf-dependency/README.md

 module.exports = Bar;
 ```

 As you can see there isn't any special code or annotation.
-All you have to do is to export a function that will be called automatically with all the dependencies resolved, in the above case the logger instance.
+All you have to do is to export a function that will be called automatically with all the dependencies resolved, in the above case the **logger** instance.

-The foo component is very similar except that it has a dependency to logger and bar:
+**Foo** component is very similar except that it has a dependency to logger and bar:

-foo.js
+**foo.js**
 ```
 function Foo(bar, logger){
   this._logger = logger;